 The city is also known for its vibrant music scene.
 It has been described as “Australia’s rock ‘n’ roll capital”, with a thriving live music scene that features both local and international acts.
-Backpackers can also enjoy food, fashion, and fun in Melbourne’s famous laneways – narrow alleyways that wind through the CBD (Central Business District) and are full of cafes,
+Backpackers can also enjoy food, fashion, and fun in its famous laneways – narrow alleyways that wind through the CBD (Central Business District) and are full of cafes that Melbourne locals enjoy.

 In this article, I’ll tell you about the three best hostels in Melbourne, but I’ll also give you a few tips on how to make the most of your time in this city that is considered one of the most liveable cities on earth.

 How Long to Stay in Melbourne

 How long do you need to visit Melbourne?
 I would say at least 4 days.
 This time should be enough to visit all the main tourist attractions in relative tranquility while enjoying a good meal or shopping here and there.

 While it’s true that Melbourne can be done in a weekend, if you want to see more than the city center and have time to explore the nearby Yarra Valley wine region, Port Phillip Bay beaches, or the Great Ocean Road, then you will need more time.

 What to Do in Melbourne

 If you only have 3 days, then try to fit these top tourist attractions into your Melbourne itinerary: